-- 1. Table of Contents: This should tell your committee members on what page of your portfolio the items below can be found. - 2.
-Publications - One first-authored article accepted or published in an approved peer-reviewed journal - Letter of acceptance from journal editor - Copy of the accepted version of the manuscript or article reprint
+1. Table of Contents: This should tell your committee members on what page of your portfolio the items below can be found.
+2. Publications ☐ One first-authored article accepted or published in an approved peer-reviewed journal Letter of acceptance from journal editor Copy of the accepted version of the manuscript or article reprint 3.
+Presentations Four presentations at meetings of national/international academic/professional org Two presentations are single or first authored Substituted State presentations (2 state count for 1 national) ☐ Two state or regional presentations at meetings of academic/professional organization ☐ Acceptance letter or copy of conference program page Full citation for presentation in APA format in Al A Tormat 4.
+Teaching and/or Outreach (at least one of the following) Co-teach one class at the University of Georgia course syllabus supervisor evaluation Primary responsibility for a programmatic series of 6 to 10 presentations for local service agency with supporting documentation On-going (at least 40 hours) clinical/work/outreach in an institutional setting with a specialized population with supporting documentation Significant involvement in research evaluation for a specific program, including creation of an evaluation report with supporting documentation Production of a significant document for outreach purposes or an outreach publication with supporting documentation

-3. Presentations

-Four presentations at meetings of national/international academic/professional org

-Two presentations are single or first authored

-Substituted State presentations (2 state count for 1 national)

-Two state or regional presentations at meetings of academic/professional organization

-Acceptance letter or copy of conference program page

-□ Full citation for presentation in APA format

-4. Teaching and/or Outreach (at least one of the following)

-Full responsibility for one class at the University of Georgia upervisor evaluation

-- course syllabus - quantitative course evaluations

-Primary responsibility for a programmatic series of 6 to 10 presentations for local service agency with supporting documentation

-- On-going (at least 40 hours) clinical/work/outreach in an institutional setting with a specialized population with supporting documentation - Significant involvement in research evaluation for a specific program, including creation of an evaluation report with supporting documentation - Production of a significant document for outreach purposes or an outreach publication with supporting documentation

-5. Leadership and/or Citizenship (Both "A" and "B" are required)

-A-Professional Association Membership

-- Maintaining membership in a professional society beginning with the first year in the program - B-Participation in leadership and/or professional (at least two are required) - Reviewing proposals for presentations or publications - Appointed or Elected Service on departmental, university, outreach, or professional organizations' committees - Membership on professional or service organization boards - Volunteer work at state, multistate, or national conferences - Election to office in a state, multistate, or national organization - Moderation of a session at a state, multistate, or national meeting - Significant involvement in the Graduate Student Organization - Significant involvement in the planning and implementation of Quint State - Appropriate documentation for above activities